ChihebMadiouni/ChihebMadiouni/README.md

 ## chiheb MADIOUNI
-Hi there im chiheb and i am an embedded system engineer, i love robotics :robot: and anything that have pins and solder on it.
+Hi there im chiheb and i am an embedded system engineer, i love robotics :robot: and anything that has pins and solder .

 ## Skills and Experiance
 |  |  |